back-me-up-scotty/ClawCut/README.md

 ## PASS-THROUGH MODES

 ClawCut supports four `pass_through` values.
 Despite the shared naming, these modes do **not** all behave the same way.
 Some are true pass-through styles, while others actively manipulate requests and responses.
+Note: Each model behaves differently within the same mode.
+It’s best to test your way down from “Full” or in the reverse order and see which behavior leads to the result you want—that is, achieving a good balance between response time and the quality of the answers.

 | `pass_through` value | Behavior | What ClawCut does | Best used for |
 |---|---|---|---|